Everyone a Reader

 • Regular competitions

+Literacy is key to academic success across the curriculum.
 For those students that require support with their reading we have a targeted approach to intervention that ensures they are prioritised for support.
 Support is tiered and linked to the diagnosed areas of need.

 Pastoral Reading Sessions

-If you would like to find out more about the books we will be exploring please click on the book and it will provide you more information on the book and author as well as recommendations on what your child might like to read next.
+If you would like to find out more about the books we will be exploring, please click on the book and it will provide you more information on the book and author as well as recommendations on what your child might like to read next.

 Cookie Alert